jgsrty/jgsrty.github.io/docs/english/2020/April/Look with Intensity.md

 ## 翻译

-It seems to me that learning is astonishingly difficult, as is listening also.
+It seems to me that learning is `astonishingly` difficult, as is listening also.

-We never actually listen to anything because our mind is not free, our ears are stuffed up with those things that we already know, so listening becomes extraordinarily difficult.
+We never actually listen to anything because our mind is not free, our ears are stuffed up with those things that we already know, so listening becomes `extraordinarily` difficult.

-I think -- or rather, it is a fact -- that if one can listen to something with all of one's being, with vigor, with vitality, then the very act of listening is a liberative factor, but unfortunately you never do listen, as you have never learned about it.
+I think -- or rather, it is a fact -- that if one can listen to something with all of one's being, with vigor, with `vitality`, then the very act of listening is a `liberative` factor, but unfortunately you never do listen, as you have never learned about it.

 After all, you only learn when you give your whole being to something.